Karina Aktouf

 Karina Aktouf is an Algerian Canadian actress.
 She is most noted for her role in the film Montreal, White City (Montréal la blanche), for which she garnered a nomination for Best Actress at the 19th Quebec Cinema Awards in 2017.

-She also appeared in the television series Les héritiers Duval, Jasmine, Ramdam and Med.
+She also appeared in the television series Les héritiers Duval, Jasmine, Ramdam and Med, and the film Mon ami Walid.